getify/You-Dont-Know-JS/async & performance/ch4.md

 } );
 ```

-**Note:** Here we assume that the original (`foo(..)`) function signature expects its callback in the last position, with any other parameters coming before it.
+**Tip:** Here we assume that the original (`foo(..)`) function signature expects its callback in the last position, with any other parameters coming before it.
 This is a pretty ubiquitous "standard" for async JS function standards.
 You might call it "callback-last style."
 If for some reason you had a need to handle "callback-first style" signatures, you would just make a utility that used `args.unshift(..)` instead of `args.push(..)`.

 The preceding formulation of `thunkify(..)` takes both the `foo(..)` function reference, and any parameters it needs, and returns back the thunk itself (`fooThunk(..)`).
 However, that's not the typical approach you'll find to thunks in JS.